getstation/tapas/.github/pull_request_template.md

 > If any, list alternative solutions, valid or not, and explain your choice.

-> If you tried other solutions that did not work, it's a good opportunity to mention them.
+> If you considered or tried other solutions that did not work, it's a good opportunity to mention them.

 ## Critical analysis